 DCA/LCHS admits students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of gender, race, color, national and ethnic origin in administration of its educational policies, athletic and other school-administered programs.

 To seek admission to DCA/LCHS, please adhere to the following guidelines:

 - Fill out an application in its entirety, leaving no questions blank.

 - Give the Pastoral Reference Form to a pastor, elder, or other recognized leader in the local church you attend, as applicable.
 The completed form should be faxed or mailed directly to the admissions coordinator by the reviewer, NOT delivered by the applicant.
 A pastoral reference is required for each student applying to DCA/LCHS.

 - Elementary school applicants: Give one Teacher Recommendation Form to a current teacher for each applicant.
 Middle school applicants: Teacher Recommendation Forms must be given to three current academic teachers and/or administrator.
 The completed form(s) should be faxed or mailed directly to the admissions coordinator by the reviewer, NOT delivered by the applicant.

 - Submit the following required information to the admissions coordinator:

-- Current immunization records (or Conscientious Objection Form, notarized), and three DCA medical forms
+- Current immunization records (or Conscientious Objection Form, notarized), and three DCA/LCHS medical forms

 - Certified copy of your child’s official birth certificate and a copy of their Social Security card,